The Career Speaker Series

 Tuesday, April 11, 6 pm Rhodes S203:Cirtronics

 Cirtronics is an employee-owned contract manufacturing company based in Milford, NH.
 Gerardine Ferlins was a sociology major and social worker when she founded the company 37 years ago.
 Her influence on company organization and culture make this company unique and an excellent place to work.
-Cirtronics manufactures a range of products including the Roomba from iRobot.
+Cirtronics manufactures a range of products for a variety of industries including medical, aerospace, communications and defense.

 Who should come?
 All students, all majors and years and especially students interested in physics, manufacturing, computer science, management, environment, safety and industrial hygiene.
 Faculty from all disciplines are welcome and urged to come.